Top 10 Questions About Flat Fee Financial Advisors

 Those Who Value a Logical Billing Structure

-Investors with Small Portfolios
+Investors with Smaller Portfolios

-Investors Who Don’t Need Ongoing Advice
+Investors Who Do Not Need Ongoing Advice

 7) Since a Flat Fee Financial Advisor’s Fees Aren’t Tied to My Investments, What Incentive Do They Have to Grow My Portfolio?